sameersbn/docker-mysql/README.md

 Internally the mysql_secure_installation command executed and you will be prompted to assign a password for the root user among other things.

 ## Allowing remote access
-The installation will not allow remote access to the server by default.
-If you wish to allow remote access to the database for the root user login to the server via [SSH](#ssh-login) and execute the following commands from the mysql shell
+By default the installation will allow remote access to the root user from the '172.17.%.%' address space.
+This means that your host machine and other containers running on the host machine can login to the mysql server as root.

 ```
-GRANT ALL ON *.* TO 'root'@'%.%.%.%' IDENTIFIED BY 'PASSWORD' WITH GRANT OPTION;
+GRANT ALL ON *.<db-name> TO '<db-user>'@'<ip-address>' IDENTIFIED BY 'PASSWORD' WITH GRANT OPTION;
 FLUSH PRIVILEGES;
 ```